I'm an Army veteran who is building a better future for our community.

 I want to represent the people of North East Derbyshire because your fight is my fight.
 I know when I'm speaking to voters in the constituency that the constituency deserves better.
 In a country like ours, we can have stable public services, strong communities, and an economy that gives everyone a fair future.
 Instead we've been given one crisis after another by the Conservatives.

-That's why a Labour Government in 2024 is so important.
+That's why a Labour Government is so important.
 We know that we need to work hard in your community to show that we are serious about making a change.
 That politics can make things better and isn't just a place for talking and talking.

 My promise to you is simple: I'll work hard, campaign smart and always put the people of North East Derbyshire first.